chelate/PRIMAcyte/README.md

 # AkerselvaCytometry
 A collection of Julia notebooks designed to get your IMC analysis off and running.
-Assumes that `.mcd` files  have already been unpacked by the Steinbeck docker tool and segmented using deepcell/mesmer or CellPose
+Assumes that `.mcd` files  have already been unpacked by the Steinbeck docker tool and segmented using deepcell/mesmer or CellPose.

 This repository contains a set of Julia Pluto notebooks that can be run in succession to perform data analysis.